Legião Urbana (album): Recording

 The band wanted to produce a "simple work, without too many musical adornments and lots of authenticity".
 Russo recorded his voice with two valve microphones; one in front of his mouth and the other above it, in order to capture reverberation.
 Bonfá's drums were recorded by microphones strategically positioned all over walls and windows of the studio.
 Rondeau worked to fulfill the band's will to create a sound that was neither too raw, nor too artificial.

 By editing "Perdidos no Espaço" with a razor blade and duct tape, he started the trend of editing recording tapes with handicraft-like methods, in a pre-digital era.

 The final result did not please Russo completely.
 He wanted the effort to sound as if recorded live, with all members playing together.
 However, only "Petróleo do Futuro" reached such standard.

 "Geração Coca-Cola" was considered the most important song by the label's executives.
 However, Davidson only showed them the lyrics, fearing the "heavy" and "contesting" instrumentation could risk the contract.
 Actually, EMI-Odeon hoped for some folk; because of that, Davidson suggested the band to be inspired by Bob Seger and recorded the track on acoustic guitars.
 Many forms were attempted, including humorous versions and versions played as if for a party, but the one that made it to the album was "less raw, but completely loyal" to what the band wanted.

 Sound

-Two years after Legião Urbana's, Russo said:
+Two years after Legião Urbana's release, Russo said:

+"Ainda É Cedo" was seen by journalists Lúcio Ribeiro (Folha de S.Paulo) and Ricardo Alexandre as containing portions of "A Means to an End", by Joy Division; Alexandre specifically noticed similarities between the songs' bass lines.

 Reception and legacy

+By the time of its release, Legião Urbana was praised by the press, including Tárik de Souza, at Jornal do Brasil ("provides new directions for Brazil Rock"; José Augusto Lemos, at Folha de S.Paulo (who picked "Ainda É Cedo" as a highlight and pointed Joy Division influences); and Antônio Carlos Miguel, at Jornal da Tarde ("radical, coherent, the Legião Urbana boys open a new way for Brazilian rock, the one with political and existential attitudes").